Female student fatally 'trampled' at rowdy Dunedin party: witness

 Once police officers were inside the flat, everyone got out really quickly, she said.

-The street outside was flooded with people and at least eight police cars, three ambulances and two fire engines were at the scene.
+The street outside was flooded with people and at least eight police cars, three ambulances, and two fire engines were at the scene.

 She had heard rumours the party was the last blowout for "The Manor" as it had been bought by the University of Otago.